 You may have already seen niacinamide listed on the label of your favourite skincare products and are wondering what it is, and how effective it can be as part of your skincare regime.

 Read on to learn why the beauty industry loves this wonder ingredient and discover the top niacinamide benefits for your skin.
-Plus, find out why we’re including it in our wonderful night cream that UpCirclers have been patiently waiting for!
+Did you know this skin saving ingredient is in our Night Cream?!

 What is niacinamide?